vapor-ware/synse-docs/docs/server/user/configuration.md

 Synse Server looks for a YAML file (`.yml` or `.yaml` extension) named `config` in the current working directory (`./`) and within the default configuration directory (`/etc/synse/server`).
-If the configuration file is not found in either of those locations, no config file is used and it will just use the default values and any specified environment variables.
+If the configuration file is not found in either of those locations, no config file is used and it will fall back to using the default configuration values.

 A custom configuration specified in `custom-config.yml` can be used to configure a Synse Server instance by placing the config in one of the search paths, e.g.